CAFxX/static_asset_server/README.md

 The [standalone HTTP server](cmd/server/main.go) is written in Go (with `net/http`) and supports `Content-Type` and `Content-Encoding` negotiation.
 It expects the optimized static assets to be contained under a root directory, as well as the index file (`alt_path.json`) that lists the relationships (e.g. alternate content type or content encoding) between variants of each asset.
 The server always returns to the client the smallest variant that the client supports, and supports revalidation/caching using the asset modification date.

+The server image is based on [`gcr.io/distroless/static:nonroot`](https://github.com/GoogleContainerTools/distroless): as such it contains no shell or other binaries apart from the standalone HTTP server above.

 ## Usage

 The simplest way to use this tool is the following: